Europe’s central bank moves toward introducing digital euro

 A digital euro would be different from current cashless payment systems run by the private sector because it would be official central bank money – trustable, risk-free and likely less expensive to use.
 A central bank digital currency could also be used offline, for instance, to transfer small amounts between individuals using digital wallets on their smartphones and a Bluetooth connection.

 The use of cash is dwindling in some countries, led by Sweden, where most bank branches no longer handle cash and shops, restaurants and museums accept only cards or mobile payments.
 Additionally, the pandemic has led to an increase in touchless, non-cash ways of paying in shops.
-Cash still has its adherents because it’s convenient and private, and the ECB was at pains to make clear it was not proposing doing away with notes and coins.
+Cash still has its adherents because it is convenient and private, and the ECB was at pains to make clear it was not proposing doing away with notes and coins.

 The ECB is not alone in studying the issue.
 China’s central bank is already testing an official digital currency, while the central bank of Sweden says it has initiated a pilot project.

-The U.S. Federal Reserve is looking at the issue but is taking a more long-term view.
+The U.S. Federal Reserve is taking a more long-term view.
 Lael Brainard, a member of the board of governors at the Fed, said in August that the Fed would need to ask how U.S. law would apply.
 She said no decision had been made “as we are taking the time and effort to understand the significant implications of digital currencies and CBDCs (central bank digital currencies) around the globe.”

 A task force of experts from the ECB and the 19 national central banks of the eurozone noted that as demand increases for cashless payments, there should be a Europe-wide, risk-free digital system.
 They said the potential launch of global private digital currencies could raise regulatory concerns and pose risks for the stability of the financial system.